We help you make investments that matter. Here are the details.

 CoPower will review the sponsor’s corporate history, background, development expertise, management team, financial performance, liabilities, conflicts of interest and share capitalization.

 In terms of the project, CoPower will review and analyze financial projections and assumptions, the project development schedule, suppliers of technology and feedstock, operations, maintenance regulatory considerations, environmental problems or claims and insurance.
-Details regarding our due diligence process can be found in the CoPower Green Bond Offering Memorandum.
+Details regarding our due diligence process can be found in the CoPower Green Bond Offering Memorandum dated May 11, 2018.

 Are there any fees associated with investing in CoPower Green Bonds?

-If you decide to provide payment by wire transfer or cheque instead of pre-authorized debit, a $25 processing fee may apply.
+If payment is made by wire transfer or cheque instead of pre-authorized debit, a $25 processing fee may apply.

 Can I invest through an RRSP or TFSA?

-CoPower Green Bonds are eligible to be held in any registered account (ex.
-RRSP, TFSA, RESP, RRIF).
+CoPower Green Bonds are eligible to be held in most registered accounts (eg. RRSP, TFSA, RESP, RRIF).

-All CoPower clients can open a registered account at Olympia Trust, Questrade or Caldwell Securities and invest in CoPower Green Bonds.
+All CoPower clients can open a registered account at Olympia Trust or Questrade and invest in CoPower Green Bonds.
 Certain administrative fees apply, and your financial institution may charge you fees for holding private placements on your behalf.

 Can I invest via my own financial institution, advisor or brokerage?